If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you. Read our full disclosure here.

-Tip #6: Don’t Miss the Eat to the Beat Concerts
+Food and Wine Tip #7: Don’t Miss the Eat to the Beat Concerts

 Another element of the festival that is included with park admission is the nightly Eat to the Beat Concerts.
 They take place three times each night (at 5:30, 6:45 and 8:00 pm) in the American Gardens Theater.